btsecom/docs/source/futures/en/index.html.md

 # Change Log

-## Version 2.7.5 (29th May 2024)
+## Version 2.7.5 (27th May 2024)

-* Add contractSize field in the following APIs and WebSocket topics
+* Add contractSize field in the following APIs and WebSocket topics.
+The scheduled effective date is `May 29, 2024, at 10:00 AM (UTC+0)`
   * [`Query Trade History`](#query-trade-history)
   * [`Query Order`](#query-order)
   * [`Query Open Orders`](#query-open-orders)